Selected Outcomes

 A working set of buy and sell mandates we have run on the Peninsula and in Silicon Valley.
 Each case is the situation, the intervention, and what actually closed.
 The detail pages remain in Mandarin — the patterns are universal, the editorial is.

-Representative engagements
+Real engagements

 Price band covered